Aiven-Open/klaw-docs/docs/docs/HowTo/authentication/google-account.md

 in the Klaw-core module to enable the use of Google account login.

 1. Make sure Klaw is running in a secure mode.
-You will find the following configuration: :: server.ssl.key-store.\*
+You will find the following configuration:

+    server.ssl.key-store.*

-2. Configure the authentication type by setting the value to \"ad\" in the following property: :: klaw.login.authentication.type=ad
+2. Configure the authentication type by setting the value to "ad" in the following property:

+    klaw.login.authentication.type=ad

-3. Enable SSO by setting the value to [true] in the following property: :
+3. Enable SSO by setting the value to [true] in the following property:

     klaw.enable.sso=true

-4. To enable Google account authentication, uncomment the following properties and provide the appropriate values for ClientId, Client secret, and Tenant Id: :
+4. To enable Google account authentication, uncomment the following properties and provide the appropriate values for ClientId, Client secret, and Tenant Id:

     # Uncomment the below OAuth2 configuration to enable Google based authentication
     #spring.security.oauth2.client.registration.google.client-id=